-- TECH-PREP Youth Vocational Programs Credit This credit is for an amount equal to 20 percent (.20) of your direct payroll expenditures for cooperative secondary school youth vocational programs in Illinois.
+- TECH-PREP Youth Vocational Programs Credit - The programs must be certified as qualifying TECH-PREP programs by the State Board of Education.
+The credit is for an amount equal to 20 percent (.20) of your direct payroll expenditures for cooperative secondary school youth vocational programs in Illinois.
 The payroll expenditures must not have been claimed for the Training Expense Credit.
-You also may claim an additional credit of 20 percent (.20) for personal services rendered by a TECH-PREP student or instructor that would be subject to withholding if they were employed by you and no other credit has been claimed by the actual employer. - Dependent Care Assistance Program Credit A credit of 5 percent (.05) of the amount of expenditures reported, pursuant to Section 129(d)(7) of the IRC, to provide an on-site facility dependent care assistance program as defined in Section 129 of the IRC.
+You also may claim an additional credit of 20 percent (.20) for personal services rendered by a TECH-PREP student or instructor that would be subject to withholding if they were employed by you and no other credit has been claimed by the actual employer.

+- Dependent Care Assistance Program

+Credit A credit of 5 percent (.05) of the

+amount of expenditures reported,

+pursuant to Section 129(d)(7) of the IRC,

+to provide an on-site facility dependent

+care assistance program as defined in

+Section 129 of the IRC.

-The following nine credits are available and may be carried forward for five years following the excess credit year.
+The following credits are available and may be carried forward for five years following the excess credit year.